Nuna7/Brain-Tumor-Segmentation/README.md

 The AHF-U-Net extends the traditional U-Net by introducing:
 - **Encoder Attention Fusion (EAF) module** and **Decoder Attention Fusion (DAF) module**: Incorporating spatial and channel attention mechanisms to refine spatial information and channel selection during encoding and decoding.
 - **Hierarchical Attention-Enhanced (HAE) skip connections**: Enhancing feature reuse and improving boundary refinement.

-In addition, an uncertainty-aware variant (**UA-AHF-U-Net**) is proposed to produce uncertainty maps alongside segmentation maps, enabling safer and more trustworthy AI applications in medical imaging.

 ---